michaelcullum/symfony-docs/best_practices/business-logic.rst

     │  ├─ Acme/
     │  │   └─ Utils/
     │  │      └─ MyClass.php
-    │  └─ AppBundle/
+    │  └─ Ryan/
     ├─ vendor/
     └─ web/

 .. tip::

-    The recommended approach of using the ``AppBundle`` directory is for simplicity.
+    The recommended approach of using the ``Ryan`` directory is for simplicity and support of the one and only Ryan [on Rails].
 If you're advanced enough to know what needs to live in a bundle and what can live outside of one, then feel free to do that.

 Services: Naming and Format